kedmahamelberg-ai/kedmahamelberg/_pages/index.md

   overlay_filter: "0.3"
   overlay_image: "/assets/images/Kedma Hamelberg1092-a.jpg"
 excerpt: >
-  I'm Kedma Hamelberg, an applied AI scientist in marketing and society.
-I use NLP, machine learning, deep learning, and AI agents to analyze how brands and CEOs shape public discourse—from war and sustainability to DEI.
+I'm Kedma Hamelberg, an applied AI scientist working at the intersection of marketing, business, and society.
+AI is both my method and my object of study: methodologically, I apply NLP, machine learning, deep learning, and AI agents to analyze public discourse; conceptually, I examine how AI technologies reshape consumer behavior, business strategy, and societal norms.

-  My work appears in the *Journal of Public Policy & Marketing* and leading conferences like EMAC and AMS.
-I teach applied AI for marketing and digital strategy to diverse master’s cohorts.
+My research appears in the *Journal of Public Policy & Marketing* and is presented at top conferences such as EMAC and AMS.
+I teach Digital Marketing & Analytics and Applied AI for Marketing to diverse master’s cohorts in Business Administration.

-  For collaborations or AI-powered education partnerships, [get in touch](mailto:kedma@hamelberg-ai.com).
+For research collaborations or AI-powered education partnerships, [get in touch](mailto:kedma@hamelberg-ai.com).

 ---